 - Pupil or iris size

 - Tear film quality

-These measurements will help your eye doctor determine whether you should wear contact lenses or not.
-They will also discuss your lifestyle to help you determine a healthy wear and replacement schedule.
+These measurements will help your eye doctor determine whether or not you should wear contact lenses.
+They will also discuss your lifestyle to determine a healthy wear and replacement schedule.
 Many eye doctors will then give you a free trial pair of contacts to test out for a week or two.

-Your eye doctor’s recommendations are the best source of information for which type and brand of contact lens or other eyewear you should purchase.
+Your eye doctor’s recommendations are the best source of information for which type and brand of contact lens or other eyewear to purchase.